A Unique Prototype – The Second Weems Made

 Longines Weems prototype

 The thicker beefier lugs of the Weems prototype (top) with heavy downward curvature of the lug can be contrasted with the flat lug of the 1930 Bureau of Aeronautics Weems (bottom).
-The latter was delivered in the first Wittnauer order of 1929 (#1395) of 72 pieces that was the very first batch of test production pieces delivered over two dates April 10 and May 2, 1930.
+The latter was delivered as part of the first Wittnauer order of 1929 (#1395) of 72 pieces – the very first batch of test production pieces that were delivered over three dates between February and May 1930.

 The air navigation techniques of dead reckoning, and pilotage were dramatically improved with the introduction of radio navigation.
-The Greenwich Time Signal known as the BBC pips was first developed at the British Broadcasting Corporation (BBC) in February 1924 by Sir Frank Dyson.
-It enabled reliable time synchronization with a universally accessible, highly accurate, and consistent time reference signal that would soon be broadcast via multiple international radio platforms over the radio airwaves of the world directly into the cockpits of the men and women who helped write aviation’s history books.
+On 5th February 1924, Sir Frank Dyson, the Astronomer Royal, ordered the BBC to begin broadcasting the Greenwich Time Signal: the six pips that landed on the hour like a metronome of empire.
+Within weeks, supplementary signals followed from the United States Naval Observatory, France, Germany, and Japan.
+For the first time in history, a navigator anywhere within reach of a shortwave receiver could know GMT to within a fraction of a second.
+The Greenwich Time Signal, known as the BBC pips, enabled reliable time synchronization with a universally accessible, highly accurate, and consistent time reference signal that would soon be broadcast via multiple international radio platforms over the radio airwaves of the world directly into the cockpits of the men and women who helped write aviation’s history books.

 Weems’s pioneering second-setting ideas first materialized with the modification of a Patek Philippe and a Hamilton torpedo boat watch.
-These initial two pieces were, significantly, used by Weems himself while training Charles Lindbergh in air navigation techniques in 1928 and unfortunately, their current whereabouts remain unknown.
-Building on this early work, Weems, in collaboration with master technician Dadisman of Jessop’s Jewelers in San Diego, modified several Waltham Vanguard and Hamilton pocket watches in 1928.
-This soon paved the way for the creation of Longines improved second-setting wristwatch.
+The first prototypes were modifications of two U.S. Navy torpedo-boat watches: one Hamilton and one Patek Philippe in late 1927.
+The edits were sanctioned by Rear Admiral J.M.
+Reeves, Commander, Aircraft Squadrons, Battle Fleet.
+These initial two pieces were used by Weems while training Charles Lindbergh in air navigation techniques in 1928.
+Unfortunately, their current whereabouts remain unknown.
+Building on this early work, Weems, in collaboration with master technician Dadisman of Jessop’s Jewelers in San Diego, modified Waltham Vanguard and Hamilton pocket 18 ligne pocket watches post production in 1928 and gave them the name Aerochronometer.
+This soon paved the way for the creation of an improved Longines second-setting wristwatch.

 Waltham Weems pre Longines